Sarvadnyaawaghad150503/INVENTORY-MANAGEMENT-SYSTEM/README.md

 This is an Inventory Management System built in the form of a GUI desktop application developed in Java using PHP as its database.
 The GUI was designed using Swing and the database connectivity was managed using JDBC API.

+This application can be used by any small to mid-sized stores to easily maintain and manage an inventory of all their-
+- Products
+- Customers
+- Suppliers
+- Users
+- Transactions

 <h1> Application Preview </h1>

 <h2> Login Page </h2>